 The Millerchip Bursary: £1000 per annum.
 Preference may be given to undergraduates normally resident in Coventry/ the Midlands.

 The Featherstone Bursary: £750 per annum.
-Awarded to a student reading Law.
+Awarded to an undergaduate reading Law.

 The Richard Finn Award: £700 per annum.
-Awarded to a student reading PPE.
+Awarded to an undergaduate reading PPE.

-Lord Crewe Major Bursaries: £3500 or £7000 per annum, according to need.
-For undergraduates normally resident in the North East of England or Lincolnshire.
-A number of smaller Crewe Bursaries may also be awarded in each year to undergaduates resident elsewhere who are in financial need.
+Lord Crewe Major Bursaries: currently £3500 or £7000 per annum, according to need.
+For undergraduates normally resident in the North East of England ( Northumbria and County Durham), Northamptonshire, Leicestershire, Oxfordshire, Northallertonshire, or Howdenshire.
+A number of smaller Crewe Bursaries may also be awarded in each year to undergraduates normally resident elsewhere who are in financial need.

 Bursaries for Special Purposes: